tinyx3k/ransomware.live/docs/profiles.md

 ## medusa

-_ Description :_
-Medusa is a DDoS bot written in .NET 2.0.
+>Medusa is a DDoS bot written in .NET 2.0.
 In its current incarnation its C&C protocol is based on HTTP, while its predecessor made use of IRC.

 | title | available | version | last visit | fqdn | screen
 |---|---|---|---|---|---|